ejmr/Luvent/README.md

 events, which are objects with any number of associated functions.
 Whenever you trigger an event the library will execute all functions attached to that event.
-You may trigger an event multiple times and can provide different arguments that event’s functions each time.
+You may trigger an event multiple times and can provide different arguments to that event’s functions each time.

 Requirements